 - The agency determines post-secondary education comparability via a course-by-course analysis.
 The alternative, a document-by-document evaluation, is less reliable when determining comparability. - The agency reviews secondary education.
 Though not all BONs require this, it is a worthwhile extra measure. - The agency evaluates professional licensure.
-Some agencies focus solely on education comparability. - The agency may offer in-house translation services.
+Licensure should be evaluated whether or not the client indicates they are licensed. - The agency may offer in-house translation services.